node-machine/driver-interface/README.md

-# Proposed Waterline Driver Interface
+# Waterline Driver Interface

 An abstract machinepack describing the next-gen Waterline driver interface.

 For the latest information and tips about the adapter interface for the **currently released version of Sails and Waterline** as of February 2016, see [https://github.com/balderdashy/sails-docs/issues/637](https://github.com/balderdashy/sails-docs/issues/637).

-For a more visual explanation of the improvements, check out [this diagram](https://docs.google.com/drawings/d/11rNJuuNdTNdX_JLUxU9qnAyb5aZHlVJQCijTgSbWSgY/edit).
+For a more visual explanation of the improvements coming in the next version of Waterline, check out [this diagram](https://docs.google.com/drawings/d/11rNJuuNdTNdX_JLUxU9qnAyb5aZHlVJQCijTgSbWSgY/edit).

+For historical perspective, see https://github.com/mikermcneil/waterline-query-builder/blob/master/docs/ and https://github.com/mikermcneil/waterline2.

 > **Warning**